tuyojr/troubleshooter/how_to_fix_virtual_box_kernel_module_error_on_ubuntu_22_04.md

 ![restart_screen_4](https://github.com/tuyojr/troubleshooter/blob/main/images/enroll_mok_4.jpg)
 ![reboot](https://github.com/tuyojr/troubleshooter/blob/main/images/reboot.jpg)

-After successfully restarting your system, open your terminal and confirm again the version of your VirtualBox, it should print only the version number and no extra message
+After successfully restarting your system, open your terminal and confirm again the version of your VirtualBox, it should print only the version number and no extra message, go on and create those VMs!!!!

 ![virtualbox_version](https://github.com/tuyojr/troubleshooter/blob/main/images/virtualbox_install.png)